 The SON seeks to educate professional nurses who abide by the ethical standards of CSU, the SON, and the Code of Ethics promulgated by the American Nurses Association.
-Students will read and sign the Academic Honesty and Integrity Statement, and this document will be kept in the student's SON file.
+Students will read and sign the Honor Code which will be kept in the student's SON file.
 The SON expects the highest standards of academic integrity of its nursing students.
-To that end, all students admitted to the School will be expected to abide by the University standards of conduct as well as the standards for the SON.
+To that end, all admitted students will be expected to abide by the University standards of conduct as well as the standards for the SON.
 These standards are incorporated into this policy document and may also be found in the Academic Catalog and Student Handbook.
 It is the responsibility of all members of the SON-faculty, staff, and students-to maintain an academic environment that promotes ethical behaviors, including academic honesty and integrity.